-0300 365 0077 or
+0300 365 0077 or consentschoolimms@berkshire.nhs.uk

-consentschoolimms@berkshire.nhs.uk

 We all have bad days.
-But if your child seems to be having more bad days than good days, or their low mood won't go away, they could be depressed.
+But if it feels like you're are always having more bad days than good days, or your low mood won't go away, you could be depressed.